SciutoAlex/p5-D3-cookbook/README.md

 Thanks
 --------------
 A special thanks to [@iros](https://github.com/iros) for her great [blog post](http://bocoup.com/weblog/d3js-and-canvas/) that laid out a lot of the initial ideas in this repository.
-Thanks @sepans for creating initial examples.
+Thanks to [@sepans](https://github.com/sepans) for creating initial examples.

 Structure
 --------------